 It worked like a charm with my first and last weekend I implemented the plan with my second.
 Even though I know what I’m doing, like any parent, I was nervous about making a big change that had the risk of sleep disturbance.
 Many of you sweetly cheered me on after seeing my Facebook post, and I’ve gotten several messages asking how it all went down so today I wanted to share the details.

 When she turned two, Ainsley’s pacifiers were limited to the bed and the car.
 I will admit that we weren’t as strict about this with her as we were with my first.
 There were times I’d look over and realize she had it in during the day.
 This made me a bit more nervous about the permanent breakup when she turned three.
 Since her older sister had already been through this processes and remembered it well, we’ve basically talked about throwing the binkies away at three since the moment she turned two.
+I started incorporating this simple book about saying goodbye to the pacifier in our bedtime routine.
 Over the last six months, I tried to mention it once a week or so.
 I would ask her, “What happens when you turn 3?”
 She would respond, “The passy goes in the trashy.”
 Sometimes this was said with excitement of knowing the answer, and other times it was said with an incredibly sad face.
 Over the last month, we pretty much talked about it daily.
 We got the grandparents excitedly talking about it, as well as the teachers at preschool.
 Everyone was spreading the good word.
 Preparation is key.

 Day 1 – 3rd Birthday